h1ros/h1ros.github.io/posts/be-true-tortoise.md

 ### Introduction

-The rabbit and the tortoise.
+The tortoise and the hare.
 What kind of story do you imagine? —Yes, the race.
 Who won the race?—The tortoise.
-What is the lesson from this fable?—Yea, one of the typical lesson is if you work diligently, you will win.
+What is the lesson from this fable?—Yea, one of the typical lesson is that if you work diligently, you will win.
 My grandfather told me a slight different lesson.

-> The reason why the rabbit lost is because the rabbit looks at the tortoise.
-The reason why the tortoise win is because he looks at his own goal.
+> The reason why the hare lost is because the hare looked at the tortoise.
+The reason why the tortoise won was because he looked at his own goal.

 Young little Hiro said "I got it.
 I completely undestand it."